DoctorDatah/Apartments-Listings-NYC-Analysis-and-Modeling/README.md

 <img src="images/data-info1.jpg" width=40%>

 After getting related zip codes from Google Maps API.
 We lost many instances because we are unable to get corresponding zip codes.
 If we look at the interface of website we can find that the reason behind is that we are not parsing individual listing pages, we are parsing  pages which only consists of listings overview.
-And when the address is larger in length then it is squeezed down like *2728, upper east side, ....
-NY*.
+And when the address is larger in length then it is squeezed down like "*2728, upper east side, ....
+NY*".

 <img src="images/data-info2.jpg" width=40%>